GetDutchie/datadog_flutter/README.md

 final response = await httpClient.get('http://example.com');
 ```

-For frameworks that use an internal client like Brick or Dio, compose the client:
+For frameworks that use an internal client like Brick, compose the client:

 ```dart
 RestProvider(